thejoshwolfe/git-vendor/README.md

     - [x] Convenient command to support renaming/moving local vendored content.
     - [ ] TODO: Make sure the rename doesn't cause a primary key collision with --allow-dir-exists.
     - [ ] TODO: Validate `dir` options from config file are canonical and unique.
+    - [ ] TODO: Don't let backslashes in paths on Windows.
     - [x] Convenient command to support editing the config file.
     - [x] Validation for a manually edited config file.
     - [x] Quoting unusual characters in the config file uses shell syntax using Python's `shlex` module.